fivdi/brkontru/doc/uart.md

 Returns the baud rate of the UART if no rate is specified, else sets the baud rate to the specified rate.

+### Method: characterSize(size)
+- size - 5, 6, 7, or 8 (optional)

+Returns the character size if no size is specified, else sets the character size to the specified size.

 ### Method: close()
 Close underlying resources.